What are course reserves?

 Advanced Course Reserves Search

 Course reserves are classified by the department, course code, course name, and instructor name.
-For example, you can search for a MATH 089 course taught by "Professor Jones" by typing one or more of the following:
+For example, you can search for a ENGL 102 course taught by "Professor Nelson" by typing one or more of the following:

 All course reserves are organized by Department + Course Code (ex.
-MATH 089) so that is the best method to try at first.
+ENGL 102) so that is the best method to try at first.

-In the list of results, look for items in the location of "Course Reserves."
+In the list of results, look for items in the location "Course Reserves."
 Sometimes unrelated results will appear.
-If you have a large number of unrelated results, change to the "Course Reserves" tab to narrow the search to only course reserves.
+If you have a large number of unrelated results, select the "Course Reserves" filter in the search bar to narrow the search to only course reserves.

-The "Details" link gives more information.
-You can usually see the size of the book or length of the DVD, its edition, and all of the classes and instructors using the item.
+By clicking on this result, you can get more information about the course reserve.
+You can usually see the length of the book or DVD, its edition, and all of the classes using the item.

 Once you find the course reserve you need, write down the call number and give it to a library staff member.
 The course reserves are stored behind the Check Out Desk.
-We will also need your library card to check it out.
+We will also need your library card, Clark College photo ID, or your ctcLink student ID number to check out.

 Not every textbook or assignment is in the course reserves collection.
 It is at the discretion of instructors.
 If the instructor tells you to get the item at the library or it is in the syllabus, there are a few other things we can try: